kaliop-uk/ezmigrationbundle/README.md

     To make it easy to create a migration for updating a role, please use the `migration:generate` command using the `--type=role` flag

+## Frequently asked questions

+### How can I update a specific content which has a different Id on dev, test and prod environments?

+A: use the 'reference/set' migration step to define a reference for the desired content Id, and use a Symfony parameter to store a different value for each Symfony environment.
+For example:

+    -
+        type: reference
+        mode: set
+        identifier: content_id_ref
+        value: '%a.parameter.name%'

+    -
+        type: content
+        mode: update
+        match:
+            content_id: "reference:content_id_ref"
+        etc: ...

 ## Extending the bundle

 ### Supporting custom migrations